Cebu–Cordova Link Expressway: Extension

 As of 2024, the CCLEX is traversed by 17,000 vehicles, lower than its 60,000 traffic capacity.
 There are proposals to extend the expressway to increase vehicular traffic through the bridge.
 On the Cebu City side of the bridge, there is a proposal for an approximately 2 km long ramp that would straddle along the Guadalupe River.
 If completed, the expansion will cost an estimated 1 billion and provide a direct connection from Cebu City's central business districts to the CCLEX.
 The groundbreaking of the ramp was held on November 8, 2022, and works are set to start by 2024.
+On September 24, 2025, a weighbridge funded by the CCLEC was opened along the Cebu South Coastal Road (CSCR) to curb overloaded trucks passing through the viaduct.
+A similar weighbridge was also constructed on the Cordova side of CCLEX.